onap/vnfrqts-requirements/docs/Chapter5.rst

 be embedded within the Base Module or Incremental Module if persistence is not required.

-If a VNF Base Module or Incremental Module has an independent volume module, the scope of volume templates must be 1:1 with Base module or Incremental module.
+R-47788 The VNF Heat **MUST** have a 1:1 scope of a cinder volume module, when it exists, with the Base Module or Incremental Module

 A single volume module must create only the volumes required by a single Incremental module or Base module.

 The following rules apply to independent volume Heat templates: